qtoggle/qtoggleserver-cmdline/README.md

 If `output_regexp` is specified, output of `read_command` is parsed against it as a regular expression.
 Following rules
 apply:

- * If output does not match the regular expression, all port values will be set to `None`.
+ * If output does not match the regular expression, all port values will be set to `null`.
  * The port values will be determined in order of the indicated groups.
 If no group is defined, the entire output will be used to determine the value of all ports.
  * For boolean ports, text `true` (case-insensitive) or any other non-zero decimal number represents `true`.